About the ACT Test

 1. The English Section:

-- Through its 75 multiple-choice questions, this section aims to assess how proficient the test-taker is in the skills related to English language structure, usage, punctuation etc.
+- This section consists of 75 multiple-choice questions that aim to assess how proficient the test-taker is in the skills related to English language structure, usage, punctuation etc.

 - In this section, students are provided with five comprehensions/passages that are followed by questions.